phdenzel/xmobar_wttr/README.md

 `xmobar_wttr` is a command-line program which fetches weather info from [wttr.in](https://wttr.in) and applies direct formatting to be used by xmobar.
 Different from already available plugins, it can easily be configured to use any kind of combination of numbers, icons, and colors.
+It implements a custom syntax with which a single line in the `xmobar_wttr.yml` configuration file translates to an xmobar field entry.

-In the `commands` list your `xmobarrc`, add something along the lines of
+In the `commands` list of your `xmobarrc`, add something along the lines of

-    Run Com "xmobar_wttr" ["-c ~/.config/xmobar/xmobar_wttr.yml"] "wttr" 9000
+    Run Com "xmobar_wttr" ["-c", "~/.config/xmobar/xmobar_wttr.yml"] "wttr" 9000

 # Prerequisites